SoftwareAG/c8y-docs/content/web/angular-bundle/customization.md

 In this tutorial we are publishing 2 web applications:

-* `public-options`,where the JSON file containing the configuration will be stored
+* `public-options`, where the JSON file containing the configuration will be stored
 * `ui-assets`, where any required assets will be hosted: images, favicon and translation files

 For deploying we use the nodejs `@c8y/cli` that can be installed with the command: